 Notice how he doesn’t mention anything about how long his course is, whether it includes video or not, or how you can track your progress as you go through it.
 Instead, he focuses exclusively on the benefit: Land a Job You Love.

-And here’s how that will look like for my example online course:
+And here’s how that will look like for our example online course:

-- How can you solve that problem for them?
-By cutting to the information clutter and teaching them exactly what they NEED to know to navigate the complexity and make the right decisions.
+How can you solve that problem for them?
+By cutting to the information clutter and teaching them exactly what they nee to know to navigate the complexity and make the right decisions.

 Step #3: Make it relatable